sidmohan0/callm/README.md

 - Inspired by the work of John Conway, Brian Silverman, and other cellular automata pioneers
 - Built with Streamlit's interactive framework
-- Custom rule generation powered by OpenAI's language models
+- Custom rule generation powered by Google's Gemini API